Finite-state transducers for substitution tilings: Relation to regular languages

 We define the sublanguage $\mathcal{N}(L,t)\subset\mathcal{N}$ to be the set of edge address pairs which represent adjacent tiles whose highest-order supertiles \emph{not} shared are in layer $L$ of the substitution system, and their lowest-order shared supertile is a tile of type $t$ in layer $P$, the parent of $L$.
 Sublanguages of the form $\mathcal{N}(L,t)$ are pairwise disjoint, and partition $\mathcal{N}$.

-\begin{theorem} In a substitution system that preserves adjacency, $\mathcal{N}(L,t)$ is zero-reversible. \end{theorem} \begin{proof} From the proof of Theorem~\ref{adjregnospur}, we can directly construct a DFA for $\mathcal{N}$ in which each non-accepting state describes two tiles $s,s'$ in layer $L$ adjacent along edges $e,e'$.
-(If the system is already adjacency-preserving, then $e,e'$ describe edges of the actual tiles; if the tile outlines required one or more deflations to make it preserve adjacency, then $e,e'$ describe edges of those deflated tile outlines.
-Either way, there are a finite number of ways two particular tile types can be adjacent, and each state describes one of them.)
+\begin{theorem} $\mathcal{N}(L,t)$ is zero-reversible. \end{theorem} \begin{proof} From the proof of Theorem~\ref{adjreg}, we can directly construct a DFA for $\mathcal{N}$ in which each non-accepting state describes two tiles $s,s'$ in layer $L$ adjacent along subsets $b,b'$ of their boundary.
+(In a system with spurs, these boundary subsets may not correspond to single edges of the original tiles, but nonetheless, there will be a finite set of possible boundary subsets that $s,s'$ can legally share.)
 Accepting states describe a single tile $s$ in layer $L$.
-We denote these types of state as $S(L,s,e,s',e')$ and $A(L,s)$ respectively.
+We denote these types of state as $S(L,s,b,s',b')$ and $A(L,s)$ respectively.

-In some cases, the geometry of the tiles can force two tiles to be adjacent under multiple edges if they are adjacent along one.
-For example, tile $s$ might have edges $e,f$, and tile $s'$ edges $e',f'$, such that the edges $e,e'$ of the two tiles meet iff the edges $f,f'$ meet.
-In this situation we consider $S(L,s,e,s',e')$ and $S(L,s,f,s',f')$ to be different names for the \emph{same} DFA state.
+We consider $b,b'$ to be the maximal subsets of each tile's boundary shared with the other's.
+In some substitution systems, the geometry of two tiles means that if they are adjacent along some pair of edges $e,e'$ then they are also adjacent along another edge pair $f,f'$.
+For these purposes we regard $b,b'$ as being the union of both of those edges, and any further edges the two tiles might share.
+Thus, we do not consider $S(L,s,e,s',e')$ and $S(L,s,f,s',f')$ to be distinct DFA states.

 A DFA for $\mathcal{N}(L,t)$ can be constructed from the DFA for $\mathcal{N}$ itself by removing all the accepting states except for $A(P,t)$, and giving that state no outgoing transitions, so that the two input tile addresses must specify just enough symbols to reach the first shared supertile.